kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// Interceptors of the ActiveInterceptorClass can adopt this eviction request by updating the
 	// HeartbeatTime or orphan/complete it by setting ActiveInterceptorCompleted to true.
+	// This field is managed by Kubernetes.
+It is cleared once the eviction request has completed.
 	// +optional
 	ActiveInterceptorClass *string `json:"activeInterceptorClass,omitempty" protobuf:"bytes,3,opt,name=activeInterceptorClass"`